 - Perceived productivity elsewhere: Administrative tasks create a false sense of progress despite limited impact on revenue.

 Sales management systems that recognise and address these factors are more effective in driving consistent prospecting behaviour.
-Structured routines, performance tracking and targeted skill development can significantly reduce avoidance and improve pipeline generation.
+Structured routines, performance tracking, and targeted skill development can significantly reduce avoidance and improve pipeline generation.

-These figures demonstrate that prospecting success is a function of disciplined activity and persistence.
 Sales management frameworks that align expectations with these realities are better equipped to produce consistent and measurable outcomes.

 While activity volume is essential, skill remains a critical differentiator in sales management performance.
-Research indicates that structured training can improve conversion rates by more than 30%.
-This highlights the importance of equipping teams with the tools and techniques required for effective outreach.
+Structured training can improve conversion rates by more than 30%, highlighting the importance of equipping teams with the tools and techniques required for effective outreach.
+Competence in prospecting includes clear communication, relevant positioning, and the ability to engage decision-makers with meaningful insights.
+Sales management strategies that prioritise skill development alongside activity levels achieve stronger engagement and improved results.

 - Targeted messaging: Communication aligned with specific industry challenges improves relevance.